Volunteer Vacations COVID-19 Guidelines

 - While Volunteer Vacations are operating with additional safety precautions in place, there are still inherent risks associated with travel and gathering in small groups outside of your household.
 Individuals must make their own decision using their best judgment and risk tolerance about whether to participate in a Volunteer Vacation.

-- All volunteers will be required to show proof of full CDC approved COVID-19 vaccination at the time of registration except when prohibited by applicable law.
+- All volunteers will be required to show proof of full CDC approved COVID-19 vaccination to join a Volunteer Vacation.
 Full COVID-19 vaccination means that an individual has received the first and second dose of any two-dose vaccines, or their single shot of any one-dose vaccine.
+We also highly encourage a vaccine booster if eligible.
 In the event the Centers for Disease Control and Prevention (CDC) issues guidance that effectively modifies what it means to be fully vaccinated, this policy will be supplemented accordingly.
+Due to our commitment to the health, safety and wellbeing of our volunteers, hosts and partners, we are unable to accommodate unvaccinated individuals on Volunteer Vacations at this time.

 - What can be used as proof of vaccination?